streetwriters/notesnook/docs/help/contents/search-and-navigation.md

 ## Narrow a search with filters

 Search understands filters — `field:value` pairs you add to a search to cut the results down.
-Filters work when you are **searching notes**; searching notebooks, tags, reminders, trash or attachments matches on text only.
+Filters only work when you are **searching notes**.

 ::: warning Put your words first, filters last
-A word typed *after* a filter is swallowed into it, and the whole search silently returns nothing:
+A word typed _after_ a filter is swallowed into it, and the whole search silently returns nothing:

 - `favorite:true meeting` — finds nothing at all
 - `meeting favorite:true` — finds favorite notes containing "meeting" ✓